 The grant award from which this contract is paid is from the Child Support Enforcement, Catalog of Federal Domestic Assistance (CFDA) number 93.563.
 The federal agency that provides this grant is the Administration for Children and Families, Department of Health and Human Services.
-The expenditure of funds under this program are subject to the annual audit requirements under the Single Audit Act of 1984 (P.L.
-98-502) and the Office of Management and Budget Circular A-133 (Audit of States, Local Governments, and Non-Profit Organizations).
-OMB A-133 states in part: non-federal entities that expend \$500,000 or more in a year in federal awards shall have a single or program-specific audit conducted for that year in accordance with the provision of this part.
+The expenditure of funds under this program are subject to the annual audit requirements under the Super Circular 2 CFR part 200, subpart F (Audit Requirements).
+Super Circular 2 CFR part 200, subpart F states in part: non-federal entities that expend \$750,000 or more in a fiscal year in federal awards shall have a single or program-specific audit conducted for that year in accordance with the provision of this part.

-If sub-recipients are utilized for the execution of this contract, the DA must notify the subrecipient of the above information.
+If sub-recipients are used for the execution of this contract, the DA must notify the sub-recipient of the above information.